Cy A Adler: Career

-In 1984 Adler wrote an article published in The New York Times, advocating a public shoreline path from the river's mouth at Battery Park to the river's source, Lake Tear of the Clouds in the Adirondack Mountains.
-Adler's book, Walking The Hudson, Batt to Bear (From the Battery to Bear Mountain) detailed the route, as of 1997, as far as Bear Mountain (Hudson Highlands).
-A second edition, published by W. W. Norton & Company updated the route for 2012.
-The book contains an introduction by folksinger Pete Seeger, a member of Shorewalkers and friend of Adler.
+In 1984, Adler wrote an article published in The New York Times, advocating a public shoreline path from the river's mouth at Battery Park to the river's source, Lake Tear of the Clouds in the Adirondack Mountains.
+Adler's book Walking The Hudson, Batt to Bear (From the Battery to Bear Mountain) detailed the route, as of 1997, as far as Bear Mountain.
+A second edition published by W. W. Norton & Company updated the route for 2012.
+The book contains an introduction by folk singer Pete Seeger, a member of Shorewalkers and friend of Adler.

-Adler organized several New York State corporations.
+Adler organized several New York state corporations.
 In 1972, he organized and was CEO of Offshore Sea Development Corp.
 He and his associates developed systems for offloading oil tankers and bi-valve aquaculture techniques.
-He earned several patents, including one for a Single-Point Mooring, U. S. patent number 3.756.293.
+He earned several patents, including one for a single-point mooring, U.S. patent number 3.756.293.

 Under various pseudonyms, Adler wrote and produced several other works.
-One of these was "Wholly Mother Jones," a play with music about the extraordinary labor organizer, Mary Harris Jones.
+One of these was Wholly Mother Jones, a play with music about the extraordinary labor organizer, Mary Harris Jones.
 It has been produced at least three times at the Brecht Forum and the People's Voice Cafe.
-Another book was "The Queer Dutchman - Castaway on Ascension," which went through two editions at Greeneagle Press.
-He also wrote "Crazy to go to Sea," a memoir of his time working in the Norwegian Merchant Marine in the 1950s.
+Another book was The Queer Dutchman - Castaway on Ascension, which went through two editions at Greeneagle Press.
+He also wrote Crazy to go to Sea, a memoir of his time working in the Norwegian Merchant Marine in the 1950s.

-With Pete Seeger, Adler wrote lyrics to several songs, including "Hurrah, Hurray for the NRA," a song related to gun violence, and the Shorewalkers Saunter song.
-He also developed the album, "No Job, No Bread?
-Sing a Jolly Song!"
+With Pete Seeger, Adler wrote the lyrics to several songs, including "Hurrah, Hurray for the NRA," a song related to gun violence, and the Shorewalkers Saunter song.
+He also developed the album No Job, No Bread?
+Sing a Jolly Song!

-His humanist cantata The Turtles Mass premiered on Earth Day, 22 April 2018.
+His humanist cantata "The Turtles Mass" premiered on Earth Day, 22 April 2018.